Harshvardhan-Asnade/Deepfake-Model/documentation/QUICK_START.md

 ## 4. Troubleshooting

 **"No checkpoint found" warning?**
 The system will load a randomly initialized model for demonstration purposes if no weights are found.
-To get actual detection results, ensure you have placed `best_model.safetensors` in the `results/checkpoints/` directory.
+To get actual detection results, ensure you have placed `best_finetuned_datasetB.safetensors` in the `model/results/checkpoints/` directory.

 **"CUDA not available"?**
 The system automatically defaults to CPU if no GPU is detected.
 Inference will be slower but fully functional.